What is the difference between a private flying school and college flying program?

 A major problem with aviation business programs is access to flying time.
 There is so much class time required for non-aviation courses, that there is little time for actual flight training.
 The average flying time of a professional pilot is approximately 1000 flying hours per year—an average of 3 hours per day.
 Aviation business students receiving a total of 200 hours flight training spread over four years and fly an average of 6 minutes per day.
 Private flying school students completing a six to eight month course fly an average one hour per day.

-But the real cost of business aviation programs is astounding—the same pilot qualifications at the University College of the Fraser Valley cost as much as three times more than that of a private flying school ($90,000 for a Commercial Pilot Licence endorsed with a Group 1 (Multi-engine) Instrument Rating).
+But the real cost of business aviation programs is rather astounding—the same pilot qualifications at the University College of the Fraser Valley are double the fees charged by private flying schools—$100,000 for a Commercial Pilot Licence endorsed with a Group 1 (Multi-engine) Instrument Rating).
+In contrast, private flying schools are lean and efficient flight training units where the total fees for the same professional pilot qualification commonly vary between $35,000 and $45,000.